dashpilot/gumgit/README.md

 # gumgit
-Sell software straight from your private Github repo, payment via Gumroad, deployment via Vercel
+Sell software straight from your private Github repo.
+Payment via Gumroad, deployment via Vercel

 ## How To